 On the other hand, the \class{h}-feature is treated consistently with the Bus-DeMeo system.
 It is exclusive to the members of the \class{C}-complex and displays a much narrower, continuous distribution than the other two features, as shown in \cref{sub:ccomplex}.
 Any sample depicting the \SI{0.7}{\micro\meter} band is assigned to the \class{Ch}-class, regardless of the subclass in the \class{C}-complex that the spectra falls in.

 The features are identified in a semi-automated manner.
-For each feature, we have defined a wavelength interval around the band center in which the spectral continuum is removed and the reflectance is fitted using a polynomial of fourth degree, following \citet{AqueousAlteratFornas2014}.
-Both the interval and the band center were defined heuristically using a training sample of visually identified features and are given in \cref{tab:feature_flags}.
-Using the polynomial fit, we estimate the band depth with respect to the continuum, the band center, and its signal-to-noise ratio.
-The latter is given by the ratio of the band depth to the reflectance uncertainty, which is estimated using the residuals of the polynomial fit.
-The band is considered to be present if the band center is withing three standard deviations of the expected position derived from the training sample and the signal-to-noise is larger than one.
+For each feature we defined a wavelength interval around the band centre in which the spectral continuum is removed and the reflectance is fitted using a polynomial of fourth degree, following \citet{AqueousAlteratFornas2014}.
+Both the interval and the expected band centre were defined heuristically using a training sample of visually identified features, and are given in \cref{tab:feature_flags}.
+Using the polynomial fit, we estimate the band depth with respect to the continuum, the band centre, and its signal-to-noise ratio.
+The last is given by the ratio of the band depth to the reflectance uncertainty, which is estimated using the residuals of the polynomial fit.
+The band is considered to be present if the band centre is within three standard deviations of the expected position derived from the training sample and the signal-to-noise ratio is higher than one.